semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 ## Semaphore homepage

-At this point you should be seeing your organization homepage.
+At this point, you should be seeing your organization's homepage.
 Let's get our bearings.

 ![Semaphore homepage](./img/homepage.jpg)